rajatdiptabiswas/classification-north-south-indian/README.md

 </p>

 ### VGG
 VGG16 is a convolutional neural network model proposed by K. Simonyan and A.Zisserman from the University of Oxford in the paper "Very Deep Convolutional Networks for Large-Scale Image Recognition".
-VGG19 has a similar model architecture as VGG16 with three additional convolutional layers, it consists of a total of 16 Convolution layers and 3 dense layers.
+VGG19 has a similar model architecture as VGG16.
+It includes three additional convolutional layers and hence consists a total of 16 convolution layers and 3 dense layers.
 <p align="center">
   <img width="80%" src="https://github.com/rajatdiptabiswas/classification-north-south-indian/blob/images/neural-network-architectures/vgg16.png">
 </p>